gboncoffee/ggb86/README.md

 The FAT filesystem itself has as header a `jmp` instruction so bootloaders keep working (I don't know if they would be very useful otherwise...).
 So the first sector of the disk image has the FAT stuff and the bootloader.
-In the FAT metadata, 11 sectors are reserved, being the first three:
+In the FAT metadata, 32 sectors are reserved, being the first three:

 - First: FAT metadata and the bootloader;
 - Second: FSInfo struct of FAT 32;
 - Third: Reserved for the root directory.

-The remaining 8 (it's 8 + 3 because 8 was the maximum I managed to get working on QEMU) are reserved for the kernel, which could also be a second stage bootloader.
+The remaining 29 are reserved for the kernel, which could also be a second stage bootloader.
 The entry of the kernel should of course be at the start of the fourth sector, as the bootloader loads those 8 sectors to the address `0x1000` and simply jumps there.